 Though the view from the ferry took me back to American soil, where the word “communism” still lands with a thud, for the people of Portugal, Lisbon’s bright red bridge commemorates the Carnation Revolution that toppled the fascist Estado Novo regime, under which members of the Portuguese Communist Party (PCP) were persecuted.
 On April 25, 1974, a group of left-leaning officers in the Portuguese army started a coup in the nation’s capital that would become a mighty, nonviolent civil resistance.
 As the regime fell, ending with it Portuguese colonialism, civilians gave soldiers red carnations, many of which wound up in the barrels of their guns.

-Two years later, an emboldened PCP threw the first Festa do Avante! in Lisbon, naming it after the party’s official newspaper, Avante!, or Forward!
+Two years later, an emboldened PCP threw the first Festa do Avante! in Lisbon, naming it after the party’s official newspaper, Avante!, or Forward!.
 The festival has since grown, and moved, today drawing hundreds of thousands to the suburbs of Lisbon every first weekend in September.

-A communist festival that’s much more
+A political festival that’s much more

 “Think of it like Glastonbury,” a friend who’d studied abroad in England told me, pitching the festival for the following Saturday.
 I’d never been to Glastonbury, but I couldn’t picture hammer-and-sickle flags flying during a Mumford and Sons set.

-“Really, it’s just a big party,” another added, sensing my skepticism.
+“It’s just a big party,” another added, sensing my skepticism.
 Minutes later, they’d all break out into a spirited chorus of PCP anthem “Avante, Camarada.”

 Though a joke, the exchange captured Avante! perfectly.